 - Certifications: To prove your understanding and skills in the cyber security sector, you should also get certifications from reputable organizations, including Certified Ethical Hacker (CEH), CompTIA Security+, Certified Information Security Manager (CISM), and Certified Information Systems Security Professional (CISSP).

 - Networking: To connect with individuals working in the sector, attend cyber security seminars or events and join professional associations.
-This can assist you in finding employment prospects and gaining knowledge from seasoned cyber security experts.
+This can assist you in finding employment prospects and gaining knowledge from seasoned cybersecurity experts.

 - Volunteering: Another excellent method to develop your skills, gain experience and contribute to the cyber security community is via volunteer work.
 For example, you could offer your assistance to neighborhood organizations or local non-profits to help them enhance their cyber security.